Stereotypes of East Asians in the United States: Issues with the label

 The "model minority" image is also seen as being damaging to East Asian American students because their generalized socioeconomic success makes it easy for American educators to overlook other East Asian American students who are less socioeconomically successful, less achieving, struggle academically, and assimilate more slowly in the American school system.
 Some American educators hold East Asian American students to a higher academic standard and ignore other students of East Asian ancestry with learning disabilities from being given attention that they need.
 This may deprive those students being encumbered with negative connotations of being a model minority and labeled with the unpopular Hollywood "nerd" or "geek" image.

 Due to this image, East Asian Americans have been the target of harassment, bullying, and racism from other racial groups due to the racially divisive model minority stereotype.
 In that way, the model minority does not protect Asian Americans from racism.
 The myth also undermines the achievements of East Asian American students who are erroneously perceived largely on part of their inherent racial attributes, rather than other factoring extraneous characteristics such as a strong work ethic, tenacity and discipline.
 The pressures to achieve and live up to the model minority image have taken a mental and psychological toll on some East Asian Americans as studies have noted a spike in prescription drug abuse by East Asian Americans, particularly students.
 The pressures to achieve and live up to the model minority image have taken a mental and psychological toll on East Asian Americans.
 Many have speculated that the use of illegal prescription drugs have been in response to East Asian Americans' pressure to succeed academically.

 East Asian Americans also commit crimes at disproportionately lower rates than other racial and ethnic groups in the United States despite having a younger average age and higher family stability.
 Research findings have shown that Asian American offenders are sometimes given more lenient punishments.
-However, a side effect of the model minority construct may be a downplaying of the presence of East Asian criminal behavior and gangs in several major American cities, including New York City, Los Angeles, San Francisco, Houston, and Seattle as well as in the state of Hawaii.
 Occasionally however, such extraordinarily rare exceptions involving individual East Asian American criminals do receive widespread media coverage.
 Such vanishingly rare exceptional occurrences include the infamous Han Twins Murder Conspiracy in 1996, and the 1996 United States campaign finance controversy where several prominent Chinese American businessmen were convicted of violating various campaign finance laws.
 Other incidents include the shooting rampage by physics student Gang Lu at the University of Iowa in 1991 and Norman Hsu, a Wharton School graduate, businessman and former campaign donor to Hillary Clinton who was captured after being a fugitive for sixteen years for failing to appear at a sentencing for a felony fraud conviction.
 Other examples of criminal and unethical behavior are in contrast to the artificially standardized model minority construct.